jomojay/AWS-Solutions-Architect/SAA-project-1/README.md

 ## 💡 Next Steps

-- For the sake of this project, I'll keep updating this architecture based on further itterative requirements while i go extra creative with my personal project.
-Thanks
+- For the sake of this project, I'll keep updating this architecture based on further itterative requirements while i go extra creative with my other personal projects.
+Thank you 😉.